torchnetwork/pod-browser/README.md

 * Any environment variables you wish to expose must be added to next.config.js.

+# Deployment

+You can use `npm deploy` to deploy a Pod Manager instance to Vercel, if you create an account.
+Alternatively, you can:

+* Run `npm run build` and `npm run start` to run the node server;
+* Run `npm run build` and `npm run export` to export static HTML and assets to host on the server of your choice.

 # Notes

 * prism is temporarily a submodule under lib/* until it's published as an npm module.